 Nominations for this award may be submitted for an individual.

-(Only one (1) nomination may be made per year to an Individual.)
+(Only one (1) nomination may be made per year for an individual.)

 * * * *

 An INDIVIDUAL who has served and contributed to WBEA and business education through professional activities that include leadership, service, honors and awards, and research and writing.
 This nominee must be a business educator and a member of WBEA.